ghoomfrog/silili/README.md

 ### Singular and Plural

-Words are not singular nor plural on their own.
-For example, *kiwi* can mean one bird or multiple birds.
-You can use *un* (one) to mark singular, and double the word to mark plural.
+Words are singular by default.
+Double them to mark them as plural.

-*un kiwi* — a bird
+*kiwi* — a bird

 *kiwi kiwi* — birds